zhrexx/fe/doc/lang.md

 is returned if all the arguments are true.

 ##### (or ...)
-Evaluates each argument until one results in true, in which case that arguments value is returned — `nil` is returned if no arguments are true.
+Evaluates each argument until one results in true, in which case that argument value is returned — `nil` is returned if no arguments are true.

 ##### (do ...)